-Form B SECTION 3 BUSINESS CONCERN 30% + Workforce
+Form B SECTION 3 BUSINESS CONCERN 75% + Workforce

-A business can be certified as a Section 3 Business Concern if at least 30% of its permanent, full-time employees are Section 3 residents, or were Section 3 residents within three years of the date of the first employment with the business.
-You may also certify as a Section 3 Business Concern if, for this award, you will hire Section 3 residents for at least 30% of your permanent, full-time employees for this specific project.
+A business can be certified as a Section 3 Business Concern if over 75 percent of the labor hours performed for the business over the prior three-month period are performed by Section 3 workers.
 For your firm to be eligible UNDER THIS CRITERIA, you must provide the following information for all permanent, full-time employees.